MicrosoftDocs/learn/learn-pr/vs-code/personalize-remote-development-workflow/includes/5-exercise-explore-settings-sync.md

 :::image type="content" source="../media/5-sync-activity-updated.png" alt-text="Screenshot of Settings Sync activity VS Code with UI State and Extensions folders highlighted":::

-## Restore Settings on a new machine
+## Restore settings on a new machine

 In this section, you'll restore your settings on a new machine.
 For this exercise, we'll use Visual Studio Code for the Web (vscode.dev). vscode.dev is a free, zero-install VS Code experience running entirely in your browser, allowing you to quickly and safely browse source code repositories and make lightweight code changes.
 To learn more about vscode.dev, see [https://code.visualstudio.com/docs/editor/vscode-web](https://code.visualstudio.com/docs/editor/vscode-web).

-Since vscode.dev is a lightweight environment that you can use to quickly edit files in a browser.
-Not all extensions work in this environment.
+Since vscode.dev is a lightweight environment that you can use to quickly edit files in a browser, not all extensions work in this environment.

 1. Open a new browser tab and navigate to [https://vscode.dev](https://vscode.dev).
 1. Select on the profile icon and select **Backup and Sync Settings**.